Code-Institute-Submissions/CI-MS2-Shapes/README.md

 * 3 interactive buttons centred in the header: "Change game shapes", "Restart the game", "Information (Game rules)".
 * Score area with current turns taken and best score centred under the header.
 * Game area taking the full width of the screen, with 4 game cards in a row, 4 rows in total.
-* Cards will be smaller compared to the desktop or the tablet screens.
+* Cards will be smaller compared to desktop or tablet screens.
 * Footer with Social links centred.

 ### Tablet